Log Management and Analytics

 PHP Logging Libraries

-Many PHP logging libraries offer the most common functionality that any application might need; however, some libraries have advantages over others and some have taken a unique approach to logging.
-To standardize the solution, the PHP-FIG (PHP Framework Interop Group) recommended a logging interface that frameworks can use as their logging API or build a custom logging system using it.
+Many PHP logging libraries already contain the most common functionality an application might need; however, some libraries have advantages over others, and some have taken a unique approach to logging.
+To standardize the solution, the PHP-FIG (PHP Framework Interop Group) recommends a logging interface that frameworks can use as their logging API or build a custom logging system using it.

-The framework you’ve chosen for your application (ala Laravel, Symfony, and others) likely has a logging library built-in.
+The framework you’ve chosen for your application (such as Laravel, Symfony, or others) likely has a built-in logging library.
 Have a look at PHP Framework Logging to learn more.

 PSR-3 Logging Standard

-The PSR-3 (PHP Standards Recommendation) logging standard defines a logging interface with eight methods (debug, info, notice, warning, error, critical, alert, emergency).
+The PHP Standards Recommendation (PSR)-3 logging standard defines a logging interface with eight methods (debug, info, notice, warning, error, critical, alert, emergency).
 The message passed to those functions should be a string or an object with a __toString method to cast it into a string.
 You can read more about the PSR-3 logging standard in the official documentation.

 PSR-3 Logger Interface Specification

 The PSR-3 standardizes the logging process through a common interface for logging.
-That way, you can use any PSR-3 compliant logger in your application and you maintain the flexibility to switch to a different logger in the future.
-You can read more about the full PSR-3 specification on the specification page on Github.
+This way, you can use any PSR-3 compliant logger in your application and maintain the flexibility to switch to a different logger in the future.
+You can read more about the full PSR-3 specification on the specification page on GitHub.

 Monolog

-Monolog is PSR-3 compliant and has integration components for most popular frameworks like Laravel, Symfony, and others.
+Monolog is PSR-3 compliant and has integration components for popular frameworks like Laravel, Symfony, and others.

-Monolog is one of, if not the best, logging library out there for PHP.
-It supports logging to different handlers like database, browser console, chat solutions like Slack, log management solutions like Loggly, etc. You can also specify what level each handler should log.
-For example, you may want to log error events to a Slack channel while you want to notify your developers team on fatal errors.
+Monolog is one of the more popular logging libraries out there for PHP.
+It supports logging to different handlers like a database, the browser console, chat solutions like Slack, and log management solutions like Loggly®.
+You can also specify which level each handler should log.
+For example, you may want to log error events to a Slack channel while you notify your developer team of fatal errors.

-Here is an example of how to set up Monolog to log to a file.
+Here’s an example of how to set up Monolog to log to a file:

 use Monolog\Logger;